Public Transport in Georgia: A Local’s Practical Guide

 Trains in Georgia

-There are also slow trains too running from Tbilisi to Zugdidi via Kutaisi, etc, but they take about 8 hours overall and are relatively inconvenient, however still best mode of transport, rather than buses and mini buses.
+There are also slow trains running from Tbilisi to Zugdidi via Kutaisi, but they take about 8 hours overall and are relatively inconvenient.
+Despite this, trains are still the best mode of transport, compared to buses and minibuses.

-Train tickets: You can buy train tickets online at the official website of the railway or on the tkt.ge website.
+You can buy train tickets online at the official website of the railway or on the tkt.ge website.
 I do suggest the official website, although it’s sometimes glitchy. tkt.ge adds a fee, as any third party site.
-Otherwise, if you aren’t travelling on a popular route, you can wait till you arrive to Georgia and get them at the train station.
+Otherwise, if you aren’t travelling on a popular route in high season, you can wait till you arrive to Georgia and get your tickets in person at the train station.

 Trains from Tbilisi to Batumi are best pre-booked online, especially during summer months.
 You may be able to get the tickets on the day of departure in some cases (definitely in winter and weekdays of spring and autumn), but during the busy season, including all summer and weekends, tickets may sell out even a couple of weeks in advance.